minaTfn/Remini-Front/README.md

 This project is made with [ReactJs 17.0.1](https://reactjs.org/)

 ## About Project:
-This is my project's frontend based ReactJS version 17.0.1 It has used both FP and OOP Programming paradigms.
+This is my project's frontend made with ReactJS.

+It has used both FP and OOP Programming paradigms.

 ### The project was created using: